apoorv-kumar/eip4/assignment2/README.md

 [0.01644214096760843, 0.9952]

 # Strategy
 Results could be achieved without major additions to the previous (eigth) model.
 There were unnecessary kernels later in the process which I reduced from 16 to 15.
 This lead to a reduction of total params to 15070.
+Also I introduced use_bias=False for all convolutional layers.

 In the initial runs I saw some overfitting because of which validation accuracy wasn't increasing in proportion to training accuracy until epoch 14/15 so I increased the dropouts marginally to .11 .
 This stabalized the results after epoch 11.